If you are a recipient of a Chevening Bilateral Award, the relevant terms and conditions can be found here.

 b) In submitting an application and accepting a Chevening Scholarship, you accept that your data will be recorded and used by the FCO and the ACU in the ways set out in these terms and conditions.
-For further information on data, please see the Secretariat’s privacy notice and the general Data Protection Statement for applicants and scholars.
+For further information on use of your data, please see the Secretariat’s privacy notice.

 f) In accepting a Chevening Scholarship you agree to provide the Secretariat with a short biography and photograph that can be published as a way of demonstrating the quality of scholarship recipients.
 You may request not to have your biography published.

 g) By accepting a Chevening Scholarship you consent to your details appearing in any Chevening Alumni directory on completion of your award, unless you specifically request for your name to be excluded from Chevening Alumni directories.

 10. Duration of Scholarship

 a) A Chevening Scholarship is tenable for 12 months only but may terminate sooner in circumstances where your course is less than 12 months in length.

 b) Chevening Scholarships may not be extended beyond 12 months unless there are exceptional circumstances.
 Exceptions will only be granted by the FCO if the time is necessary for you to complete your current Master’s course and there are strong academic or welfare reasons to support this.
 All extensions are subject to the availability of funds and you should not assume that extensions will be granted.